 Product Description: The audited portfolio consists of standard loans and credit lines extended to Spanish companies and self-employed individuals to fund general working capital and/or long-term business expansion.
-Some loans are secured by real estate (22.13%) but most are unsecured (59.21%).
-The remaining 18.66% corresponds to unsecured credit lines.
+Some loans are secured by real estate (16.07%) but most are unsecured (66.08%).
+The remaining 17.85% corresponds to unsecured credit lines.

-The portfolio breakdown by company size is: 41.67 % micro-enterprises (turnover less than $\in 2$ million), 44.92% SMEs (turnover between $\notin 2$ million and $\notin 50$ million) and 13.41% self-employed individuals.
-The loans and credit lines were originated mainly between 2013 and 2014, with a weighted-average seasoning of 2.31 years and a weightedaverage remaining term of 5.18 years.
-The longest loan matures in July 2054.
-Geographically, the pool is concentrated in Madrid (23.62%)and Catalonia (15.45%).
-Loans are either subject to French amortisation (71.78% of the total portfolio) or bullet amortisation (28.22% of the total portfolio).
+The portfolio breakdown by company size is: 42.68 % microenterprises (turnover less than \notin 2 million), 37.30% SMEs (turnover between \notin 2 million and \notin 50 million) and 20.02% selfemployed individuals.
+The loans and credit lines were originated mainly between 2010 and 2015, with a weighted-average seasoning of 1.6 years and a weighted-average remaining term of 5.1 years.
+The longest loan matures in October 2055.
+Geographically, the pool is concentrated in Madrid (19.75%), Catalonia (13.77%) and Andalusia (14.74%).
+Loans are either subject to French amortisation (85.3% of the loans subpool) or bullet amortisation (14.7% of the loans subpool).
 Credit lines are bullet by product nature.

-Around 19% of the portfolio corresponds to loans currently in an initial principal grace period expected on average to end in 7 months.
+Around 13% of the loans portfolio corresponds to loans currently in an initial principal grace period expected to end in 9.5 months on a weighted average basis.

-In terms of debtor concentration, the pool includes exposures up to 0.74% of the issuance amount.
-Around 17.2% of the portfolio is concentrated in the "Construction and Building" sector according to Moody's industry classification.
-The Real Estate Developer sector represents 10% of the total pool.
+In terms of debtor concentration, the pool includes exposures up to 0.71% of the total portfolio.
+Around 21.7% of the portfolio is concentrated in the "Construction and Building" sector according to Moody's industry classification.
+The Real Estate Developer sector represents 9.8% of the total pool.